aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 - 0.15 seconds are yielded
 - If randomposafter is true, an attempt with be made to change the enemy party member's `position` by generating a 50/50 random position between `Ground` and `Flying`.
 If the position changed from its previous one, the following is performed (in either cases, entity.`oldid` is reset to -1 after):
     - If the new enemy party member's `position` is `Ground`:
-        - As long as entity.`height` is higher than entity.`minheight`:
-            - The `Fall` AnimationClip is played on entity.`anim`
-            - entity.`height` is decreased by 0.075 of the game's frametime
+        - As long as entity.`height` is higher than entity.`minheight`, the `Fall` AnimationClip is played on entity.`anim` followed by entity.`height` being decreased by 0.075 of the game's frametime followed by a frame yield
-            - A frame is yielded
         - entity.`onground` is set to true
         - entity.`height` is set to entity.`minheight`
         - entity.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to its `basestate`